sea-watch/SAR-Client/README.md

 ### Modify config files

-Add the remote db to:
-/src/config/config.js
+- Copy `src/config/example_config.js` to `src/config/config.js`
+- Replace the `%%COUCHDB_URL%%` placeholder in `src/config/config.js` with
+  the correct database hostname.

+If you want to use the service scripts:

-Add remote db and mail credentials for services in /script/services/config.js
+- Add remote db and mail credentials for services in `script/services/config.js`

 ## Run Application